linre-90/WebImageC/readme.md

 ## Installation

-1. Download zipped executable
+_Windows is probably very scared about this executable and you might get warnings_

-2. Unzip and enjoy
+1. Download executable
-3. (optional but strongly recommended) add WIC to PATH and it can be launched from any directory by typing wic to explorer address bar.
+2. (optional but strongly recommended) add WIC to PATH and it can be launched from any directory by typing wic to explorer address bar.

 ## Commands